The CCPA's requirements are enhanced, expanded and amended by the California Privacy Rights Act (the CPRA).

 - Your business has an annual revenue exceeding $25 million

-- Your business makes at least half of its annual revenue from selling personal data relating to California consumers
+- Your business makes at least half of its annual revenue from selling or sharing personal data relating to California consumers

 The CPRA passed as a ballot initiative in November 2020.
-It will take legal effect from 1 January 2023 with enforcement beginning on 1 July 2023.
-In effect, the CPRA will replace the CCPA.
-It will continue all of its requirements and add new ones, but will reduce the scope of businesses that come under the law.
+It took legal effect from 1 January 2023 with enforcement beginning on 1 July 2023.
+In effect, the CPRA expands the CCPA.

 The CCPA is based around five consumer rights: